duncombe/wikis/Development-of-Test-Themes.md

 *  [Scenario 3E:  Assessing the Quality of Baleen Whale Summer Feeding Grounds Off the New England Coast](#scenario3E) [Put a harpoon in this one and leave this one to Captain Ahab]
 *  [Scenario 3F:  Planning for Wind Turbine Sites using Ecosystem Base Approach](#scenario3F) [Is this feasible within current schedule?]
 *  [Scenario 3G: Mineral Extraction](#scenario3G) [Is this feasible within current schedule?]
 *  [Scenario 3H: Exploring environmental changes affecting Polar Bears](#scenario3H) [Endangered species.
 Endangered scenario, too.
-Not feasible.
+May be too similar to Seabird scenario.
 Registry population is too small.]
 <a name="intro"/>

 # Introduction